Azure Cosmos DB dev guide

 id.
 For more information, see the spring data ID annotation code section.

 ID auto generation

-Azure Spring Data Cosmos supports auto generation of IDs using the @GeneratedValue annotation.
+Azure Spring Data Azure Cosmos DB supports auto generation of IDs using the @GeneratedValue annotation.
 For more information, see the ID auto generation section.

 SpEL expression and custom container name

 By default, the container name will be the class name of the user domain class.
 To customize, add the

 @Container(containerName="myCustomContainerName") annotation to the domain class.
 For more information, see the SpEL expression and custom container name section.

 IndexingPolicy will be set by Azure service.
 To customize, add the annotation